-When you are in a frequency dependent fitness situation you must set frequencydependentFitness = TRUE and spPopSizes must not be NULL and its length must be equal to the number of possible genotypes.
+When you are in a frequency dependent fitness situation you must set frequencydependentBirth = TRUE and/or frequencydependentDeath = TRUE and spPopSizes must not be NULL and its length must be equal to the number of possible genotypes.
 Here only evalGenotype and evalAllGenotypes make sense.